kunigami/kunigami.github.io/_books/the-anglo-saxons.md

 During this time Pope Gregory I sent Augustine of Canterbury to convert the pagan Anglo-Saxons to Christianism. Æthelberht was the first English kind to convert, and gave land in Canterbury for the construction of the St Augustine's Abbey.

-**East Anglia.** RÆdwald was the king of East Anglia and likely the one buried in the massive site of Sutton Hoo (included the helmet) with a ship that has now desintrgrated.
+**East Anglia.** Rædwald was the king of East Anglia and likely the one buried in the massive site of Sutton Hoo (included the helmet) with a ship that has now desintrgrated.
 Ship burials suggests connection to Sweeden.

 <figure class="center_children">
   <img src="{{resources_path_books}}/sutton-hoo-helmet.jpg" alt="See caption" />